Showcasing the Work of UW Undergraduates

 CAPITOL ROTUNDA | Wednesday, April 17, 2019

-The 16th annual Research in the Rotunda event will be held Wednesday, April 17, 2019.
-Outstanding undergraduate student researchers from across the University of Wisconsin System, together with their faculty advisers, will fill the Capitol Rotunda to share their research findings on a variety of important topics with legislators, state leaders, UW alumni, and other supporters.
+The 16th annual Research in the Rotunda event was held Wednesday, April 17, 2019.
+Outstanding undergraduate student researchers from across the University of Wisconsin System, together with their faculty advisers, filled the Capitol Rotunda to share their research findings on a variety of important topics with legislators, state leaders, UW alumni, and other supporters.

 Listen to last year’s Research in the Rotunda students discuss the impact of their undergraduate research projects: Undergraduate Research – Bringing Ideas to Action!